Skip to main content

 Add Members to Recipient Groups

-To add members to a recipient group, do the following:
+To add members to a recipient group, follow these steps:

-1. Navigate to Recipient Groups and choose the recipient group type (Invite Only or System).
+1. Go to Recipient Groups and choose the recipient group type (Invite Only or System).

 2. Hover over the recipient group to which you want to add members, click the vertical ellipses and select Member Management.